 Playing “dress up” with your dog needs to be handled on an individual basis.
 Every dog is different, and some dogs that are fine wearing costumes one day might change their minds the next.
 Some dogs get chilly and actually need the added warmth of extra clothes, and if you live in a place with harsh weather, these clothes are important.
 Halloween, specifically, can be a cold day in some places.

-But even if your dog doesn’t need the extra warmth, he might still enjoy wearing a costume.
+But even if your dog doesn’t need the extra warmth, they might still enjoy wearing a costume.
 All three of my dogs love getting dressed up.
 My 17-year-old mutt has loved it since he was a puppy.
 Even as a high-energy dog, he would sit patiently while we placed new collars on him, or his Christmas vest, or a new bandanna, or whatever we wanted to put on him.
 My other two dogs do the same.
 They enjoy the attention, and they like that they’ll usually get a treat afterwards.
 They never scratch at the new garments or try to pull them off, either.
 But we always look for signs of overheating.
 If your dog is panting or getting thirsty too often, take the costume off.

 When Is It Not Okay?

 Some dogs hate the feeling of clothes.
-Dogs with thick fur can get overheated, so it’s important that they stay as “naked” as possible.
+Dogs with thick fur can overheat, so it’s important that they stay as “naked” as possible.
 Other dogs don’t like the feeling of confinement and will tug at any new clothes to get them off.
 And some dogs are nervous or anxious and will find the sudden attention and touching to be frightening.
 If you find that you have to use force to clothe your dog, you’re doing it wrong.
 Let your dog decide.

 Also, any costume that obstructs your dog’s ability to do dog stuff is not a good idea.
-Nothing should prevent your pup from reaching his food or water bowl, and nothing should stop him from lying down or moving freely.
+Nothing should prevent your pup from reaching his food or water bowl, and nothing should stop them from lying down or moving freely.
 If your dog is walking funny or showing any signs of discomfort, it’s time to remove the costume.
-If your dog freezes up and refuses to move like in the video above, your dog is distressed, and you should stop immediately.
-If the costume prevents him from going potty, be prepared for some accidents and an unhappy dog.
+Furthermore, if your dog freezes up and refuses to move like in the video above, your dog is distressed, and you should stop immediately.
+If the costume prevents them from going potty, be prepared for some accidents and an unhappy dog.
 Also, some costumes can inhibit your dog’s ability to communicate with body language, which is important for dogs.
 Don’t use a costume that will inhibit your pup in any way and never leave your dog in a costume unattended.

 How Do You Deal With The Angry People?